-Calibration Schedule – daily, a series of test to maintain the closest possible reproduction.*
+Calibration Schedule – a daily series of tests & calibrations to maintain the closest possible reproduction.*

 Profile – GRACoL2006 Coated 1

 *Due to the nature of color laser printing, colors will shift throughout the day and from day to day.
 We are unable to exactly match prints made at separate times.
 Not all visible elements are able to be printed, some vibrant colors and gradients are not able to be rendered.
 Using the recommended PDF export settings & color profile with help get the closet possible print.

 Calibration Schedule – Custom-made paper-specific profiles are made before each semester.
 Nozzle checks are performed before each print job to ensure full color output.

 Profile – AdobeRGB(1998)

 Monitors are not inherently programmed to check color accuracy.
 Colors shift over time, and while some monitors are better at maintaining color accuracy, all monitors need to be calibrated.